 CLEVELAND, Aug.
-10, 2017 /PRNewswire/ -- Dominion Energy Ohio is using the calendar date August 11, or 8/11, as a natural reminder that Ohio law requires property owners and contractors to call 8-1-1 -- to have underground utility lines marked -- at least two business days, but no more than 10 business days, prior to any digging project.
+10, 2018 /PRNewswire/ -- Dominion Energy Ohio is using the calendar date August 11, or 8/11, as a natural reminder that Ohio law requires property owners -- whether they are doing the work themselves or hiring a professional -- to call Ohio811, by dialing 8-1-1, to have underground utility lines marked, at least two business days, but no more than 10 business days, prior to ANY digging project.

-Making the call to 8-1-1 connects the general public and contractors to the Ohio Utilities Protection Service (OUPS), the local one-call center, which notifies the appropriate utility companies of their intent to dig.
+Ohio811, formerly known as the Ohio Utilities Protection Service, operates the state's one-call system.
+A vital resource for Ohio residents and businesses alike, Ohio811 acts as a communications link between Dominion Energy Ohio and other member utilities and individuals and companies planning any digging activity.
 This service is free of charge.
 Professional locators are then sent to the requested digging site to mark the approximate locations of underground lines and facilities with flags, spray paint or both.

 State law mandates a call to 8-1-1 for every digging project, no matter how big or small.
 Installing a mailbox, putting in a fence, building a deck, or planting a tree, are all examples of digging projects that require a call to 8-1-1 before starting.

-The depth of utility lines and associated facilities can vary for a number of reasons, such as erosion, previous digging projects and uneven surfaces.
 Utility lines need to be marked accurately, because, even when digging only a few inches deep, the risk of striking an underground utility line still exists.
-Visit www.call811.com or www.oups.org for more information about 811 and the call-before-you-dig process.
+Visit www.dominionenergy.com/dig for information about 811 and the call-before-you-dig process.
 For additional natural gas safety information, visit www.safegasohio.org.